Hydra-Chain/hydragon-core-contracts/docs/RewardWallet/RewardWallet.md

-*This contract will be responsible for the rewards that will be distributed to stakers.It will be fulfilled with enough funds in order to be able to always have enough liqudity.*
+*This contract will be responsible for the rewards that will be distributed to stakers.
+It will be fulfilled with enough funds in order to be able to always have enough liqudity.*

 ## Methods